 This dispute is further defined as the existing stormwater Vault NW12 located in the I-405 median near the Canyon Park Park & Ride (MP 26.35–26.70).
-The Design-Builder identified differences between Appendix N1 (as-built drawings and observed conditions.
+The Design-Builder identified differences between Reference Document Appendix N1 as-built drawings and observed conditions.
 The Design-Builder seeks additional compensation and time for cleaning, investigation, and load rating analysis.
 WSDOT has issued an Interpretive Engineering Decision and a determination of no merit for design and construction impacts, while offering limited compensation for deferred maintenance.
 The scope of the recommendation requested is whether the Design-Builder is entitled to a change order, in accordance with the Contract Documents.
 WSDOT is not seeking a recommendation on cost or time.

 Should the Design-Builder rely on the Reference Document Appendix N1 to construct the Work?

-Is the Design-Builder responsible for all interim work related to Vault NW12?
+Is the Design-Builder responsible for all Work related to Vault NW12?

 WSDOT requests that the Board Chair confer with the parties to establish a briefing schedule for pre-hearing submittal/rebuttals, and a date, time, and location for convening the Board hearing.
 WSDOT will arrange hearing facilities per Section 1-04.5(1).1.8.